WSMorrison/Hard_Parkers/TEST.md

 | Event delete thank you page | Display | Thanks appropriate user for deleting event     | Pass    |
 | Events Organized button     | Hover   | Indicate link                                  | Pass    |
 | Events Organized button     | Click   | Redirects user to the Organized Events page    | Pass    |

+You deserve a break.<br>
+<a href="https://www.youtube.com/watch?v=dLECCmKnrys" target="_blank">Enjoy this bit of stand up comedy.</a> Don't worry, it opens in a new tab.<br>
+It's six and a half minutes but it's absolutely worth it.

 #### Site Owner